aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/migration-from-earlier-versions-of-aspose-slides-for-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-14-9-0/_index.md

 {{% alert color="primary" %}}

-This page lists all [added](/slides/java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-14-9-0/) classes, methods, properties and so on, any new restrictions and other [changes](/slides/java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-14-9-0/) introduced with the Aspose.Slides for Java 14.9.0 API.
+This page lists all [added](/slides/php-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-14-9-0/) classes, methods, properties and so on, any new restrictions and other [changes](/slides/php-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-14-9-0/) introduced with the Aspose.Slides for PHP via Java 14.9.0 API.

 {{% /alert %}}
 ## **Public API Changes**